superDuperCyberTechno/throwcatch/README.md

 That will delete the current credentials, allowing you to set it up once again.

 ### catch
 `catch` is located on the server you want to keep the backups.
-In order for the server to function properly, it needs to know 2 things:
+In order for the server to catch files properly, we need to add a *thrower* by supplying 2 variables:

-* The username for the new catcher.
+* The username for the new *thrower*.
-* The new catcher's IP address.
+* The new *thrower*'s IP address.

 To set it up, simply run the file: